0xbrayo/aw-watcher-input-rs/README.md

 This watcher uses the `rdev` crate to provide cross-platform input detection:
 - macOS: Works via macOS accessibility APIs
 - Windows: Uses Windows input hooks
-- Linux: Works with X11 and partial Wayland support
+- Linux: Works with X11 and Wayland (when using the unstable_grab feature)

 The watcher tracks:
 - Key presses (without logging specific keys for privacy)